EXCLUSIVE: How Nigeria’s New Tax Act Will Affect Your Take-Home Pay – What You Need to Know NOW!

 • High-income earners (₦14M+): Biggest losers—those earning ₦60M/year could lose ₦130k monthly!

-The new tax bill benefits low and middle-income earners but hits high-income workers hard.
+The new tax law benefits low and middle-income earners but hits high-income workers hard.

 What Does This Mean for You?